osisoft/OCS-Docs/Content_Portal/Documentation/SequentialDataStore/SDS_Views.md

 ## SdsStreamViewMap
 When an SdsStreamView is added, SDS defines a plan mapping.
 Plan details are retrieved as an SdsStreamViewMap.
-The SdsStreamViewMap provides a detailed Property-by-Property definition of the mapping.
+The SdsStreamViewMap provides a detailed property-by-property definition of the mapping.

 The table below shows the SdsStreamViewMap fields.
 The SdsStreamViewMap cannot be written to SDS, so required and optional have no meaning.